-chains 75 at either side which are hooked on the rod of the roller 74 and are kept taut by springs 76 connected to the other end of the chains 75.
-The rod of the lower roller 74 is enabled to move away from the sand roller 72 so as to allow for the increasing diameter of the woven fabric thereon by causing its ends to engage between $2\frac{1}{2}$ " strips 77 and the 12 frame of the machine at each side
+75 at either side, which are hooked on the rod of the roller 74 and are kept taut by springs 76 connected to the other end of the chains 75.
+The rod of the lower roller 74 is enabled to move away from the sand roller 72 so as to allow for the increasing diameter of the woven fabric thereon by causing the ends of its rod to engage between 21⁄2" strips 77 and the frame of the machine at each side.

 To Adjust Healds.
-To adjust the healds correctly set them so that the eyes of both heald frame sets are level when the cranks 45 are vertical and the strips 47 are horizontal.
+To adjust the realds correctly set them so that the eyes of both heald frame sets are level when the cranks 45 are vertical and the strips 47 are horizontal.